Breaking ActiveCouch in Fun and Inventive Ways

 end

-That's pretty much it.
-Use your classes however make sense for your application.
+And that's it.
+Use your classes however makes sense for your application:

 author = Author.create :name => "Craig R Webster",